Md. officials wanted Black leaders not to use the term ‘police brutality.’ They resisted.

 “It has come to my attention through Director Compton that your office has mandated that we . . . are prohibited from using the term ‘police brutality’ in our communications in an effort to correlate with Governor Hogan’s messaging,” Wilson said in the July 31 email, which she also forwarded to state Sen. Jill P. Carter (D-Baltimore City) and all members of the commission.
 “Would you please corroborate this by providing clarity to the mandate or correction if it is in error.”

 When the commission met four days later, Wilson told those in attendance she had not received a response.
-“We have not received anything in writing, so as far as we are concerned, we will continue to move forward with [using the term,]” she said, according to a video recording of the meeting.
+“We have not received anything in writing, so as far as we are concerned, we will continue to move forward with [using the term]” she said, according to a video recording of the meeting.

 “To use the term ‘brutality’ is mild [given] what has historically happened to men of color,” replied Steven X. Lee, a commissioner from Baltimore County and the former director of the Banneker-Douglass Museum.